ziya-hn/Zecta-Programming-Language/README.md

   ```

 # Conditionals

 if/else:
 ```
 int x, y = 5, 10;
-if [x < y] {  // Z using braces for conditions to not mixing expressional paranthesis with conditional paranthesis
+if [x < y] {  // Zecta using braces for conditions to not mixing expressional paranthesis with conditional paranthesis
     print.format("y is greater");
 } elif [x > y] {
     print.format("x is greater");